 One of the most prominent examples of needing adaptability in healthcare is the COVID-19 pandemic.
 In 2020, the American Psychological Association identified seven crucial leadership qualities necessary for combatting the pandemic.

 When unpredictability and uncertainty is rampant, effective leadership is crucial.
-An excellent leader won’t just be able to navigate a stressful situation but also lead others through it and find solutions for the future.
+An excellent leader will be able to not only navigate a stressful situation but also lead others through it and find solutions for the future.

 Leadership and management are often used as synonyms, but the reality is that leadership involves much more than the day-to-day operations of a business.
 Healthcare in particular has a need for leaders who are looking to the future of healthcare and how to improve it.

 While healthcare leadership is important to every country, according to the World Population Review, the United States has higher healthcare costs than any other country.
-Furthermore, while the number of uninsured individuals in the U.S. is lower than ever, the healthcare system is highly dependent on access to this type of coverage.
+Furthermore, while the number of uninsured individuals in the U.S. is lower than ever, the healthcare system is highly dependent on access to insurance coverage.

 According to a report from the Peterson-KFF Health System Tracker, compared to similar countries, the United States has:

 According to Baginski, improvements to the healthcare system are possible with effective leadership.
-“Ideally, I feel healthcare should be looking to the future, toward solutions where we can provide the best and the most healthcare to those who need it most, regardless of insurance status, access to money, or where they live.”
+“Ideally, I feel healthcare should be looking to the future, toward solutions where we can provide the best and the most healthcare to those who need it most, regardless of insurance status, access to money, or where they live,” he says.

 One of the most prevalent challenges facing the healthcare industry today is the chronic shortage of healthcare professionals.
-An increasing number of healthcare professionals are experiencing burnout, and approximately 47 percent of healthcare workers in the U.S. are planning to leave their current position within the next three years.
-A 2022 survey of 1,000 healthcare staff found that 48 percent don’t believe their organization is doing enough to address burnout.
+A 2022 survey of 1,000 healthcare staff found that 48% don’t believe their organization is doing enough to address burnout.

 The healthcare industry is in need of leaders who are able to identify the problems that are leading to burnout and resolve them.
 Baginski explains that good leaders do two things differently when compared to ineffective leaders:

-• Identification: Recognizing problems as they arise, and proactively considering potential problems.
-For example, the same survey reported that 57 percent of healthcare workers are concerned that their highly repetitive tasks will ultimately lead to burnout.
+- Identification: They recognize problems as they arise, and proactively consider potential issues.
+For example, the same survey reported that 57% of healthcare workers are concerned that their highly repetitive tasks will ultimately lead to burnout.

-• Innovation: Finding solutions to those problems and contributing to the future of healthcare.
+- Innovation: They find solutions to those problems and contribute to the future of healthcare.
 To address the repetitive tasks in healthcare, many healthcare workers are hopeful that technology and automation will improve their overall experience and allow them to focus more closely on patient care.

 Individuals who take on a leadership role in healthcare need several skills to be effective.
 Five essential leadership skills in healthcare are: